What is Heroin?

-Heroin is a powerful semi-synthetic opiate derived from morphine and is most often used as a recreational drug.
+Heroin is a powerful semi-synthetic opiate derived from morphine.
 It delivers an intense “rush” and is more powerful than most opioid analgesics because it crosses the blood-brain barrier more rapidly.
 Also, it is a short-acting opioid, meaning, it takes effect rapidly, and it does leave the bloodstream quickly.
 The continuous use of the drug leads to dependence and has a high potential for addiction.
 Heroin is known to cause “blissful apathy” along with its painkilling effects.

 Heroin was first synthesized from morphine in 1874.
 Until 1910, it was marketed as a non-addictive cough suppressant and substitute for morphine.
 The Harrison Narcotics Tax Act, passed in 1914, was meant to control the sale of heroin and other opiates.
-Heroin was allowed to be prescribed for medical purposes until 1924, when Congress banned the sale, import, or manufacturing in the U.S. Most of the consumption in the U.S. comes from Colombia, Mexico, Canada, Afghanistan, and China.
+Heroin was allowed for medical purposes until 1924 when Congress banned the sale, import, or manufacturing in the U.S. Most of the consumption in the U.S. comes from Colombia, Mexico, Canada, Afghanistan, and China.
 Other top-producing countries include Thailand, Vietnam, and Laos.

-Heroin withdrawal refers to the wide range of physical and mental symptoms that occurs after stopping or dramatically reducing the drug use.
-After continuous use people usually develop a physical dependence and are susceptible to a painful withdrawal syndrome (due to chemistry changes that have occurred.)
+Heroin withdrawal refers to the full range of physical and mental symptoms that occurs after stopping or dramatically reducing the drug use.
+After continuous use, people usually develop a physical dependence and are susceptible to a painful withdrawal syndrome (due to chemistry changes that have occurred.)

 The brain’s cells make subtle adjustments to help the user stay alive and conscious while taking heroin.
-These changes happened slowly, over a period of abuse, and similarly the brain’s cells also need a particular time to reverse that damage.
-They can’t just change from needing heroin to not needing heroin.
+These changes happened slowly, over a period of abuse, and similarly, the brain’s cells also need a particular time to reverse that damage.
+They can’t just change from requiring heroin to not needing heroin.
 The cells need adequate time to make the proper reversal adjustments, and during this regulation period, those cells might not function as they should.

 Heroin withdrawal symptoms usually begin in around 5 hours after the last dose.
 It tends to peak between the second and third day and gradually subside between the fifth and seventh.
 The process can be exhausting and grueling, and even the most well-intentioned users can find themselves returning to their supply when the suffering of withdrawal becomes too much to bear.